MarcSadurniParera/BonabeauExtendedModel/README.md

 role of the inverse of the temperature of the system.
 Results are invariant with regard to the system’s size, contingent solely on the quantity of agents within each class.
-Finally, a couple of scaling laws are provided thus showing a data collapse from different model parameters and they follow a shape which can be related to the presence of a phase transition in the model
+Finally, a couple of scaling laws are provided thus showing a data collapse from different model parameters and they follow a shape which can be related to the presence of a phase transition in the model.

 ### Prerequisites